 Previous experimental analysis suggested that men systematically prefer compensation through a competitive winner-take-all tournament, while women systematically prefer compensation through non-competitive piece-rate compensation.
 Previous researchers have focused on the explanation that men are systematically over-confident in their own relative ability and have a taste for competition, while women are systematically under-confident and have a distaste for competition.

 This project is re-examining that previous analysis.
-We are running a new laboratory experiment, with the experimental protocol informed by recent developments in the selective trials literature and in the literature on elicitation of beliefs.
-We will be analyzing the resulting data using recent techniques for selection models and heterogeneous effects.
+We have run a new laboratory experiment, with the experimental protocol informed by recent developments in the selective trials literature and in the literature on elicitation of beliefs.
+We are analyzing the resulting data using recent techniques for selection models and heterogeneous effects.

 Requisite Skills and Qualifications:

 The RA should have a strong interest in working with data, have taken at least two semesters of econometrics, and have proficiency coding in R.

 - Andrei Pascu